json-born/json-born.github.io/content/posts/building-a-minimal-doom-wad-loader.md

 ---
-title: "Building a Minimal Doom WAD Loader in C++"
+title: "Building a Minimal Doom WAD Loader"
 date: 2025-10-24
 tags: ["C++", "Game Development", "Devlog", "DOOM Engine Series"]
 draft: false
 ---

-I wanted to learn how Doom’s WAD files work, so I wrote a simple loader in C++.
+I wanted to learn how Doom’s WAD files work, so I wrote a simple loader.
-My goal was just to open a WAD, read its contents, and understand how it’s structured.
+My goal was just to understand how a WAD is structured, open it and read its contents.

 ---